jhoncc2/github-hook/README.md

   - `http://localhost:4000/commits/mock`.
 Returns a mocked list of commits.
   - `http://localhost:4000/commits`.
 Returns the list of commits fetched from GITHUB REST service.
 This is thought to work for GITHUB 60 requests per hour restriction.

 Finally, to change the endpoints in the frontend the file `dataProvider.js` must be modified in the line `18`.
+By default, the mock endpoint is NOT utilized.

 # Dev Notes